Welcome to Santa Barbara Home Designer

 Drywall Finishes for Spanish Homes:

-For high quality Spanish style interiors, you can upgrade the surface to a standard drywall finish.
+For high quality Spanish-style interiors, you can upgrade the surface to your standard drywall finish.

-In less expensive tract housing developments, the general contractor and developer typically sputter spray on the layers of drywall mud "texture".
-This type of finish takes away from the ambiance of a quality project.
+In less expensive tract housing developments, the general contractor and developer typically sputter spray on layers of drywall mud "texture".

-In high end custom Spanish homes in Santa Barbara, we strive to make the wall surfaces have the look of a subtle, handmade plaster.
+In high end custom Spanish homes in Santa Barbara and Montecito, we strive to make the wall surfaces have the look of subtle, handmade plaster.

 This is done with a flat blade, and includes wiping down the surface with a drywall sponge.